 Minimum deposit to open

 Expert reviewBankaroo is best for kids who aren’t ready for a real bank account.
-The account gives parents and teachers the ability to teach kids financial management skills without using real funds.
-The account also provides insights into how their kids are likely to spend and save their money if they did have a real bank account.
+Similar to RoosterMoney, the account gives parents and teachers the ability to teach kids financial management skills without using real funds.
+Bankaroo is better for parents who want to add interest or match their child’s savings to help kick-start their savings goals.
+On the other hand, RoosterMoney is handier with its allowance schedule and doesn’t require your child to manually input their allowance every time.

 But if your child is ready to graduate to a real bank account, consider opening a kids’ prepaid debit card like Greenlight that allows your child to track and manage real money.